 Confidentiality is provided by encrypting the data in every packet.
-Confidentiality SHOULD always be used together with data integrity and authentication to provide comprehensive protection against eavesdropping, message insertion, deletion, modification, and replaying.
+When confidentiality is used it MUST be accompanied by data integrity and authentication to provide comprehensive protection against eavesdropping, message insertion, deletion, modification, and replaying.

-An iSCSI compliant initiator or target MUST provide confidentiality by implementing IPsec [RFC2401] with ESP in tunnel mode [RFC2406] with the following iSCSI specific requirements:
+An iSCSI compliant initiator or target MUST provide confidentiality by implementing IPsec [RFC2401] with ESP [RFC2406] in tunnel mode and MAY provide confidentiality by implementing IPsec with ESP in transport mode. with the following iSCSI specific requirements: